stuartfong1/Cpp-Algorithms/README.md

 # Cpp-Algorithms
-Problems on LeetCode solved using C++.
+Problems on LeetCode that I solved using C++.